sermatec-opensource/sermatec-inverter/README.md

 # Sermatec Solar Inverter

-🚧🚧🚧 **NOTICE: currently a big refactoring is in progress.
-Use master version only for testing.** 🚧🚧🚧

 This repository contains local API documentation for the Sermatec solar inverter and communication scripts.

 Whole communication with the inverter runs through the UART-TCP converter USR-WIFI232-B2, which supports 802.11 b/g/n.
 It works either in a station mode (for connection to the home AP) or in a access point mode (local connection mode in the official ap).
 See docs below for more technical information.